MarimerLLC/BlazorHol/labs/12 - Accessing Data Wasm/readme.md

 ## Make the Edit Pages Run in WebAssembly

-1. Open the `EditPerson.razor` file in the `Pages` folder of the client project
+1. Open the `PersonEdit.razor` file in the `Pages` folder of the client project
 1. Change the `@renderMode` of the page

 ```csharp